-Founder Spotlight: Yemeni Mesa of Heka Good Foods
+Founder Spotlight: Yemeni Mesa of Heka Good Foods (Keto Products)

 Yemeni Mesa, CEO and Co-Founder of Heka Good Foods, is bringing high-quality and “heka good” keto snacks and food to the masses.
 Previously the Chief Sales Officer at Quest Nutrition and the former CEO of Know Foods, he’s no stranger to the health and food industry.
 Bringing his passion for food and fitness and nutrition, Yemeni is on a mission to disrupt the Keto industry with exciting new keto product lines centered around transparency and making healthy eating easier for everyone.

 Tell us a little bit about yourself and how Heka Good Foods got started.

 I was actually born in Colombia, South America, lived there until I was 10, and have been here in the U.S. ever since.
 I've had a lifelong passion for both food and fitness and nutrition, and those two passions have often been at odds with each other just because yummy, delicious foods are often not that healthy for us.

 I've had the great fortune of spending the majority of my career in a health and nutrition food space.
 I've been lucky enough to work with some great brands, and I've done some pretty cool, disruptive things in the market that I think have improved food for the better.
 Heka Good Foods is just the next evolution in being able to do that.